-The early fakes had a miserly 1Gb of RAM, which, after android had used its share, this left only 762Mb for the user to load apps.
-The Chinese fakers edited the files that report the RAM level to show they had 2Gb RAM worth of chips fitted.
+The early fakes had a miserly 1 GB of RAM, which left only 762 Mb for the user to load apps after Android had used its share.
+The Chinese fakers edited the files that report the RAM level to show they had 2 GB RAM worth of chips fitted.

-Extra RAM chips, DIMM slots, SODIMM RAM and DDR RAM are all often upgradable on a PC or laptop by removing the cover and operating a few clips.
-Removing the lower capacity RAM modules and replacing them with higher capacity RAM chips or filling an empty RAM slot with a stick of RAM are all options, but not for the android headunit.
+Extra RAM chips, DIMM slots, SODIMM RAM and DDR RAM, are all often upgradable on a PC or laptop by removing the cover and operating a few clips.
+Removing the lower capacity RAM modules and replacing them with higher capacity RAM chips or filling an empty RAM slot with a stick of RAM are all options, but not for the Android headunit.